quibitai/ET_v1/tests/README.md

 - ✅ Removed artifact-related test prompts and handlers
 - ✅ Created new `chat-wrapper.test.ts` for refactored chat architecture
 - ✅ Updated prompt loader tests to work with database-based specialists
+- ✅ Removed all references to `document-editor` since the document editor functionality has been removed

 ### New Feature Tests
 - ✅ Added comprehensive admin configuration tests